sing1174/partialfourier/DL_partial_fourier/README.md

 Then make a new directory singlecoil_dataset and divide .npy files into train(17 files), valid(7 files) and test(1 file) folder.
 You can make the data distribution different from this.

-In order to view the content inside data and preprocessing operations performed on single coil data, see the single_testing file
+In order to view the content inside data and preprocessing operations performed on single coil data, see the single_testing file .
+Next run the data_prepare_singlecoil jupyter notebook to generate partial fourier dataset.
+Here we used 0.55 partial fourier but code can be changed for 5/8 and 6/8.